seb303/DnBrowse/README.md

 ### Flags

 Currently supports: server flags and player flags, plus flags attached to noted locations, areas, inventories and inventory items.
-Note that location flags are stored with chunk data and so will only be available if the chunk is currently loaded.
+Bear in mind that location flags are stored with chunk data and so will only be available if the chunk is currently loaded.

 Other flaggable objects may be added later.